ArmanKhanTech/Medicomm/README.md

 **Features :**<br>
 a.
 Buy<br>
 b.
-Sell with Order Tracking and History<br>
+Sell Dashboard with Order Tracking and History<br>
 c.
 Cart/Wishlist<br>
 d.
 Order Tracking and History along with its Cancelling<br>
 e.
 Online Payment with Razorpay<br>